 In addition, a motorist in another vehicle that struck the bike rider could face liability if their negligence contributed to the accident.
 Common ways they may have been partially to blame include speeding, engaging in distracted driving, driving while intoxicated, or making unsafe lane changes.

 Determining all the at-fault parties is essential if you want to obtain the full value of your claim.
-You need a skilled bike crash lawyer who will thoroughly investigate the cause of your collision and collect the evidence you need to prove your case.
+You need a skilled bicycle crash attorney who will thoroughly investigate the cause of your collision and collect the evidence you need to prove your case.

 A lawyer can go up against the insurance company so that you receive all the compensation you deserve.
 This can be more complicated if there is more than one liable party and the insurance companies point fingers at each other.
 A knowledgeable bicycle accident attorney will have strategies to defeat the insurance adjusters’ claims to deny your claim or try to pay you fewer damages than you are entitled to under California law.
 They can also litigate your case if the insurance company refuses to offer you a fair settlement.